Get a comprehensive understanding of logistics and supply chain terms and acronyms in our last mile supply chain glossary.

 A warehouse management system (WMS) is software and processes that allow organizations to control and administer warehouse operations from the time goods or materials enter a warehouse until they move out.
 Operations in a warehouse include inventory management, picking processes and auditing.

 White Glove Delivery

 White Glove deliveries are shipments that require special attention which the LTL carrier does not offer.
 With White Glove couriers, the shipment will be professionally packaged, strapped to the truck to minimize damage, and delivered to the location to where the shipment needs to go, i.e. inside the residence in a specific room.
 A White Glove service can also install the freight in many instances.
-Whiteglove can include: room of choice, setup/intall, debris removal (including removal of replaced product like old mattress or old washer/dryer).
+White glove services can include: room of choice, setup/install, debris removal (including removal of replaced product like old mattress or old washer/dryer).